dnyaneshwarnagre/blockchain-transactions/README.md

 # Deployment
 Deploying this app publicly I used [heroku] cloud platform.
 # Heroku Installation
-Required node and git install on your system. follow [heroku installtion]  steps You can now visit this app at [blockchain-transaction-app]
+Required node and git install on your system. follow [heroku installtion]  steps.
+You can now visit this app at [blockchain-transaction-app]

    [heroku]: <https://www.heroku.com/>